Paulicianism: Etymology

-The Paulicians called themselves 'Good Christians' or 'True Believers'. and referred to orthodox Christians as "Romanists".
+The Paulicians called themselves "Good Christians" or "True Believers", and referred to orthodox Christians as "Romanists".
 The name 'Paulician' was used by outsiders to refer to the sect and literally means 'the followers of Paul'.
 The identity of the Paul for whom the movement was named is disputed.
 It is most likely to be Paul the Apostle, a figure whom the Paulicians are consistently stated as according special veneration from the earliest sources up to their apparent extinction in the early modern period.
-Medieval Byzantine sources generally derive the name from the 3rd century Bishop of Antioch, Paul of Samosata, although this may be a potential misidentification with the separate Paulianist sect, and the earliest Byzantine source to describe the movement explicitly distinguishes the "Paul of Samosata" supposed to have given the movement its name from the more famous heresiarch.
+Certain medieval Byzantine and Muslim sources associate the sect with the 3rd century Bishop of Antioch, Paul of Samosata.
+This may be a conflation with the separate Paulianist sect, however, and the earliest Byzantine source to describe the movement explicitly distinguishes the "Paul of Samosata" supposed to have given the movement its name from the more famous heresiarch.
 Another possible source is Paul the Armenian, an otherwise obscure Paulician figure said to have led the sect in its migration to Episparis following its persecution by Justinian II at the close of the 7th century.